House of Gucci: Development

 In June 2006, Ridley Scott was set to direct a film for Paramount Pictures about the downfall of the Gucci family dynasty, with Andrea Berloff writing the script, despite the family's dismissal of the project, with Angelina Jolie and Leonardo DiCaprio rumored to play Patrizia Reggiani and Maurizio Gucci.
 In February 2012, Scott's daughter Jordan Scott had replaced him as director and was in talks with Penélope Cruz to play Reggiani.
-In November 2016, Wong Kar-wai took over as director from Jordan Scott, with Charles Randolph writing alongside Berloff, and Margot Robbie now considered to play Reggiani.
+In November 2016, Wong Kar-wai took over as director from Jordan Scott, with Charles Randolph writing alongside Berloff, and Margot Robbie now being considered to play Reggiani.
 In November 2019, Ridley Scott was again set to direct the film, with Roberto Bentivegna writing the script, and Lady Gaga set to star.
 According to the Gucci CEO, Marco Bizzarri, the fashion house cooperated with the production and gave them full access to their archives for wardrobe and props.

 Gaga explained that she took into account how her longtime friend Tony Bennett "feels about Italians being represented in film in terms of crime", and aspired to "make a real person out of Patrizia, not a caricature".
 To achieve that, she studied Reggiani's vocal cadence and attitude.
 She explained, "I felt the best way to honor Maurizio and Italians was for my performance to be authentic, from the perspective of a woman.
 Not an Italian-American woman, but an Italian woman."
 She stayed in character for 18 months, speaking with an accent for nine months during that period.
 She also ad-libbed many of her lines, including the film's iconic quote, "Father, son and House of Gucci", which went viral after the release of the film's first trailer.